-Luckily, protein can be found in many foods other than just meat; nuts, seeds, and beans are also good sources.
+Luckily, protein can be found in many foods other than just meat.
+Nuts, seeds, and beans are also good sources.
 Did you know that avocados have the highest protein content of any fruit?
-This chicken & avocado salad is a quick and easy dish to throw together, and it is packed with protein!
+This chicken and avocado salad is a quick and easy dish to throw together, and it is packed with protein!

-This ingredient list will make 2 salads the size of the salad pictured above.
+This ingredient list makes 2 salads the size of the salad pictured above.

-Sometimes I'll add a raspberry vinaigrette dressing to the salad (Braswell's Raspberry Vinaigrette is my favorite because it has 0 grams of fat, only 50 calories in 2 tablespoons, and has a fantastic tangy + sweet taste to it), but other times I just leave it plain or spritz some lemon juice on it.
-I add pepper or cayenne pepper because I've always had a habit of doing that with avocado.
+Sometimes I'll add a raspberry vinaigrette dressing to the salad (Braswell's Raspberry Vinaigrette is my favorite because it has 0 grams of fat, only 50 calories in 2 tablespoons, and has a fantastic tangy + sweet taste to it).
+Other times I just leave it plain or spritz some lemon juice on it.
+I also add pepper or cayenne pepper, because I've always had a habit of doing that with avocado.